raamdev/independent-publisher/README.md

 - `independent_publisher_date_archive_description()` - Returns the Date Archive description
 - `independent_publisher_min_comments_bottom_comment_button()` - Returns the minimum number of comments that must exist for the bottom 'Write a Comment' button to appear
 - `independent_publisher_min_comments_comment_title()` - Returns the minimum number of comments that must exist for the comments title to appear
+- `independent_publisher_hide_comments()` - Determines if the comments and comment form should be hidden altogether.
+This differs from disabling the comments by also hiding the "Comments are closed." message and allows for easily overriding this function in a Child Theme.

 ### Functions in `functions.php`: